salcott01/Chladni_Project/README.md

 * Random bits of Plywood --- Free, courtesy of past/present members of the Faux Op

 ## Design
+Our design is centered around the use of an audio exciter, a device conventionally used to generate sound by mechanically vibrating ordinary surfaces as part of exotic sound systems.
+More information about them, particularly the brand we used, can be found [here](https://www.daytonaudio.com/category/180/exciters).

+Unfortunately, the task at hand was to drive a plate up and down, not conceal a surround sound system.
+We do this by (surprise surprise) attaching the plate to the audio exciter, albeit our setup is a little more complicated than that.
+The exciter is mounted to a piece of crap plywood, and the plate is connected to the exciter via a carriage bolt which raises it a good height above the platform.
+This allows the bolt to be run through a stabilization chamber that keeps the plate more or less level.
+The fine details of this entire construction will be discussed in the next section.

+A good deal of our design was inspired by the one found [here](https://www.instructables.com/Oobleck-Chladni-Plate/).

 ## Building Process
 ## Results and Analysis
 We got a lot of pretty pictures: